 I love when couples choose a location for their session that complements their wedding.
 For example if you’re planning a chic, elegant wedding, it may be fitting to take your engagement portraits among the classic architecture in downtown Kelowna, while a local park or flower-filled fields may be more fitting for a couple planning a more rustic affair.
 The best session locations are often meaningful places to the couple; however, I am also happy to make recommendations.
 From ski slopes to lavender fields to apple picking and college campuses, the options for engagement session locations are truly endless!

 summerhill pyramid winery

 art district kelowna

 gellatly nut farm

-If you’re going to bring a pet, we recommend exercising your pet before the session and bringing your pets favorite toy or treats!
+If you’re going to bring a pet, we recommend exercising your pet before the session and bringing your pets favourite toy or treats!
 Depending on your pet’s fur type, it might also be a good idea to groom them before the shoot.

 TIPS FOR LOOKING YOUR BEST

 When picking outfits I recommend keeping in mind the word “complement” rather than “match.”
 For example, if the groom-to-be is wearing a blue and pink pastel plaid shirt, the bride-to-be may want to choose a long, soft blue dress.
 It can also be a great idea to choose “colour-families,” such as pastels or jewel tones.

 Generally couples pick two outfits for an engagement session: a more formal outfit and a casual outfit.
 I recommend saving your favourite outfit for later in the session, when couples usually feel more comfortable in front of the camera.
 And don’t forget to bring a few accessories!
 Statement necklaces, cute shoes and classic watches are great ways to add detail to outfits.

 Heels lengthen legs but if your heels aren’t comfortable for walking, bring an extra pair of shoes to slip into in between shots.